 Things to consider before starting a personal training business

 When starting a personal training business, it can take time to build up a roster of clients.
 There are a few ways that you can go about this.
 You might seek employment as a personal trainer at a gym, which can give you experience and help you to build up a solid reputation and plenty of references.
-Or, you can start off on your own and can build your business part-time while staying employed elsewhere until your business takes off.
+Or, you can start on your own and can build your business part-time while staying employed elsewhere until your business takes off.
 Because personal training gives you great scheduling flexibility, it’s easy to balance this career with another job as you’re just getting started.
+You may want to focus on a particular type of group, such as bodybuilders, people wanting to lose weight or people who want to be competitive at running a marathon.
+If you are known in the community as an expert in a particular niche, people will seek out your expertise and often be willing to pay more than someone who has general experience.

 As you better define your ideal clients and get to know them, you’ll discover the things that matter most to them.
 Most clients are looking for convenience, and you can deliver that by carefully structuring your business.
 Delivering online courses that clients can access from their homes can make it easier for them to fit a workout into their schedules.
 In-home visits are also highly convenient for clients, so consider offering a few different options to help training fit into your clients’ lives.